mindspore-ai/docs/docs/lite/docs/source_en/use/ascend_info.md

     - Ascend software package provides two distributions, commercial edition and community edition:

-        1. Commercial edition needs approval from Ascend to download, for detailed installation guide, please refer to [Ascend Data Center Solution 22.0.RC1 Installation Guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100246310).
+        1. Commercial edition needs approval from Ascend to download, for detailed installation guide, please refer to [Ascend Data Center Solution 22.0.RC1 Installation Guide].

         2. Community edition has no restrictions, choose `5.1.RC1.alpha005` in [CANN community edition](https://www.hiascend.com/software/cann/community-history), then choose relevant driver and firmware packages in [firmware and driver](https://www.hiascend.com/hardware/firmware-drivers?tag=community).
 Please refer to the abovementioned commercial edition installation guide to choose which packages are to be installed and how to install them.